Pedro-Laurenti/StockWise/README.md

 ---

-Description: The objective of the project is to develop a simple Inventory Management System that allows managing the products in a company's stock.
+The objective of the project is to develop a simple Inventory Management System that allows managing the products in a company's stock.
 The system will be implemented in Java and will have the following functionalities:

 1. **Product Class**: A class representing the products in stock.
 Each product will have the following attributes: `id`, `name`, `quantity`, and `price`.